Applications now open for 2026 artist residencies!

 One artist or team at a time is invited to stay for a week-long residency at The Garret at Folkist Space, with dedicated studio space at the KAC and an unrestricted $500 stipend for food and travel.

-From textile arts to creative non-fiction, traditional music and dance, documentary photography, theatre arts, and more, we're looking to support visionary makers in any creative discipline whose locus of creation is primarily centered outside traditional academic and institutional structures of support.
+From textile arts to creative non-fiction, traditional music and dance, documentary photography, theatre arts, and more, we're looking to support visionary makers in any creative discipline whose locus of creation is primarily centered outside traditional academic and institutional structures of support, and has roots in (or branches into) the lives of everyday working people.
+This is our broad working definition of folk art.

 -Musicians/Songwriters